 3 - Commercial 'Complex Care' Health Insurance for non-EU on a Business Visa:Generally speaking, people with a long-term D-Visa for Business do not pay monthly public health care contributions, because they already paid commercial health insurance when they applied for a visa or extended the visa.

 The Commercial Health Insurance is not dependent on income, and ranges between 700 to 1100 CZK / month.

 Arguably, the commercial health insurance is not as good as Public Health Care - and in many cases it is possible to register a 3rd-Country National at Public Health Care, including children and spouses (for no extra costs).
 Ask for the possibilities during the consultation.

-Important: The big difference between 2017 and 2018 for Revenue over 1 M CZKStarting 2018, the 60/40 limit has lowered from 2M CZK to 1 M CZK.
+Important: The big difference after 2018 for Revenue over 1 M CZKStarting 2018, the 60/40 limit has lowered from 2M CZK to 1 M CZK.
 THIS IS ONE OF THE BIGGEST CHANGES IN RECENT TIMES, which affects all Revenues over 1M CZK, but Revenues between 1M CZK and 2M CZK the most.
 The higher Revenues (3M, 4M and up) will only see a change of a few %.
 Everybody will pay more Income Tax, Social Charges and Health Insurance.

 - We highly recommend to book a Business Consultation if you have a Revenue over 1 M CZK, since Tax / Social / Health contributions may amount to up to 30% of your Revenue and in some case increase as much as 50% compared to what you were paying in 2017 (!)